ginstrom/paladin-novel/manuscript/chapter-15.md

 "War changes everyone," she replied simply.
 Then, turning to her companion, "Allow me to present Captain Elena Brightblade, formerly of the Royal Guard of Westmarch."

-The woman stepped forward, her gaze assessing Gond with professional interest.
+The woman stepped forward, her movement flowing from the mounted stance into a warrior's approach—shoulders square, spine straight, each step deliberate and controlled.
+Her gaze assessed Gond with professional interest, taking in his posture, the way he carried his sword, the confidence in his bearing.
 "So you're the one they're calling the Healer in the Hills.
 You're younger than I expected."

 "And you're farther from Westmarch than I'd expect a Royal Guard to be," Gond replied carefully.

 Elena's smile was sharp as a blade.
 "Former Royal Guard.
 I resigned my commission when I learned what my king was really funding with his tax revenues."
 Her expression darkened.
 "Turns out the slave trade has more friends in high places than I'd realized."

 Before Gond could respond, a commotion from the rear of the column drew their attention.
 The massive dwarf—Grimjaw, presumably—was directing the positioning of his siege engine with a stream of colorful curses that would have made a sailor blush.
 The machine itself was a work of art, its bronze fittings inscribed with runes that seemed to pulse with their own inner light.
+Gond could see the intricate mechanism of the release trigger, the precisely calculated angles of the throwing arm, the massive windlass system that would cock the weapon for firing.

-Gond noticed how the refugees gathered to watch, their eyes wide with wonder.
+Gond noticed how the refugees gathered to watch, their pupils dilated with amazement, mouths slightly agape as they took in the sheer scale of the war machine.
+Children pointed with trembling fingers while their parents drew them closer, torn between wonder and fear.
 In the months since they'd established the valley settlement, they'd grown accustomed to the sound of Korven's makeshift forge and the sight of Dax's carpentry crews.
 But this was something else entirely—a weapon of war that spoke of professional military capability.

 "Grimjaw!"
 Thorek called out, striding toward his kinsman.
 "What brings you to this place?"